Snarkorel/llilum-wiki/SDK-User-Guide.md

 8. Visual Studio Llilum template and project type

 ## Creating the SDK
-In order to create the SDK, the user must first go through the [setup steps](https://github.com/NETMF/llilum/wiki/setup). **Be sure to actually build!** Then, open a command prompt to the repository root, `run setenv.cmd`, CD into `"<repo root>\Scripts"` and then run CreateSDKDrop.bat from the Scripts directory.
+In order to create the SDK, the user must first go through the [setup steps](https://github.com/NETMF/llilum/wiki/setup). **Be sure to actually build!**
+1. Open a command prompt to the repository root, `run setenv.cmd`, CD into `"<repo root>\Scripts"`
+2. Open `<repo_root>\VisualStudio\LlilumProjectType\LlilumApplication.sln` and rebuild this solution.
+3. Run CreateSDKDrop.bat from the Scripts directory.
 If all goes well, no errors will be shown, and a folder called SDKDrop will be created and filled in the Scripts directory.
 To keep your repo clean, call `CreateSDKDrop.bat <path>` where path is the location of where to place the SDK.

 ## Installing Llilum SDK for VS2015
 1. If you have previously installed the Llilum SDK, open Visual Studio and go to ```Tools -> Extensions and Updates``` and remove the Llilum application VSIX.